-Lawn care is on the list.
-Most adults hate mowing lawns and would pay you to take care of their yards.
+Many adults hate mowing lawns and would pay you to take care of their yards.
 That is easy because your potential customers are all within a bike ride away.
-Look for yards that need upkeep.
+Look for yards in your neighborhood that need upkeep.

 Stop by and talk with them about helping with their lawn care.
-Once you get a couple of clients around the neighborhood, word of mouth should do the rest!
+Once you get a couple of clients in your area, word of mouth should do the rest!
 Depending on the number of lawns you cut each week and the size of the yards, you can start bringing in some decent money.

 Car washing is a great business idea for teens at home during the summer.
 Create a flyer detailing your car washing services and put it in mailboxes around town.
 You can do this with a free service like Canva and offer to clean cars while they are on vacation for the weekend.

-Depending on your level of service, you can charge a pretty penny for these services, especially if you are doing a complete interior detail.
+Depending on your level of service, you can charge a pretty penny for these services.
 Once you get some recurring clients, start hiring a few friends to help you with the workload!

-YouTube is another business model we highly recommend for teens looking to make extra money.
-Creating engaging videos can be challenging, and take some time to build an audience on YouTube.
+YouTube is another business model that offers a great opportunity for teens looking to make extra money.
+Creating engaging videos can be challenging, and it takes time to build an audience on YouTube.
 Still, if you stick with it, you will continue to improve, and eventually, people will start to pay attention.

 Once you build a loyal audience in whatever niche you choose, you will have a sustainable business.
-We love this business model so much because the sky is the limit.
 Similar to blogging, there is no limit on how much money you can make on YouTube.

 Everyone likes a clean house, but no one wants to clean.
-People will pay big bucks for a clean house and usually like to have the house cleaned every week or two, which means recurring revenue.
+People will pay big bucks for a clean house and usually like to have the house cleaned every week or two, which can offer great recurring revenue.

 Anytime you solve a problem, there is an opportunity to make money.
-Most people would love you to help them with their errands when they need more time to finish everything.
+Most people would love you to help them with their errands when they need more time to finish their more important tasks.

-Offer to do grocery shopping or drop the kids off at soccer practice.
+Offer to do grocery shopping for your clients or drop their kids off at soccer practice.
 Once you've built up a good list of clients who call when they need your help, the money will start rolling in to complete reasonably simple tasks.
-If you don't have a car, offer to do their shopping online!
+If you don't have a car, you can even shop for them online!